jerodw/CSWebsiteBuilder/README.md

 # CSWebsiteBuilder
 This is a website builder for CS courses at BYU.
 The main idea of this website builder is you supply it with a config file and a directory of resoures for your class and the website builder will build a standardized website for your class.
 Follow the instructions below to get started.

+# Rebuilding a Website
+This section assumes that you already have a config file and a directory of resourses, if you don't have both of those items then read the "Creating a New Website" section
+1. Clone this repository
+2. Open the config file for your class and make sure the "inDir" and "outDir" fields are the correct filepaths (see sections 'Config Fields' and 'Object Interfaces' if you have any confusions)
+2. Navigate to the CSWebsiteBuilder repository in terminal
+2. Run "npm run build /path/to/config.json" where "/path/to/config.json" is the path to the config file you've created
+     * The script fails early and fast, with specific error messages.
+This is done to prevent a broken website from being fully generated
+2. Wait for builder to finish

 # Creating a New Website
 ## Setup Student Resources
 1. Create a directory for all the resources that a student will need for your class